 Nutrition and Hydration

 Fluid intake is dependent on a number of factors including the ambient temperature, effort level, duration of the ride and sweat rate.
-It is important to start drinking early in the ride and before you feel thirsty.
+It is important to start drinking early in the ride and before you feel thirsty, especially if the weather on the day is anything like the rest of summer.
 A rough guide of between 500 - 1000 ml per hour is recommended as is the inclusion of electrolytes to help maintain your body’s natural balance.
 These electrolytes replace the salts your body loses when it sweats and can hydrate you more effectively than water whilst also ensuring that your muscles continue to work effectively.
 Do not be tempted to limit fluid intake by not wanting to stop at feed stations or because of the weight of having full bottles.
 Dehydration can quickly lead to huge declines in performance and can be extremely dangerous.

 With the correct pacing, nutrition and hydration strategy you can be confident that all of the hard training undertaken will lead to the best time possible in the Ride London 100.